 Once upon a time, kids spending time in the kitchen was mostly about the chance to lick the cake beaters.

-Don’t get us wrong, that’s still very important, but these days helping out with the cooking is also a chance for kids to grow and inspire their knowledge through STEM learning.
+Don’t get us wrong, the beaters are still very important, but these days helping out with the cooking is also a chance to encourage brighter thinking through STEM learning.

 What is STEM?